heiswayi/heiswayi.nrird.com/about.md

 #### Site Colophon

 This site is a place I share my thoughts, opinions, reviews, ideas, rantings, personal projects and findings.
-This site is built with the excellent [Jekyll](http://jekyllrb.com), a static site generator and freely hosted on [GitHub Pages](https://pages.github.com/).
-The layout of this site (Jekyll theme) is designed by me with a zen in mind.
-The source code for this site is available on [GitHub](http://github.com/heiswayi/heiswayi.github.io) and licensed under [MIT License](http://heiswayi.github.io/mit-license).
+This site is built with the excellent [Jekyll](http://jekyllrb.com), a static site generator and deployed by [Netlify](https://www.netlify.com/) from [my BitBucket account](https://bitbucket.org/heiswayi/).

 #### Site Disclaimer